 Findings from the study may assist in the development of a culturally sensitive and appropriate measure of ADHD in Aboriginal children, thus allowing them to receive early intervention.
 The findings may also assist with the development of an Aboriginal specific ADHD service delivery model to improve the mental health of young Aboriginal people affected by ADHD.

-Participants sought for involvement in the study will include: Aboriginal community members, Aboriginal mental health workers, and Aboriginal parents with or without children affected by ADHD.
-Participant recruitment took place in Perth, Western Australia, and was restricted to persons who identify as Aboriginal and are over the age of 18 years.
+Participants sought for involvement in the study included: Aboriginal community members, Aboriginal mental health workers, and Aboriginal parents with or without children affected by ADHD.
+Participant recruitment took place in Perth, Western Australia, and was restricted to persons over the age of 18 years who identify as Aboriginal.

-This project was part of the National Health and Medical Research Council Capacity Building Grant (ID 533 547) for Indigenous mental health research and also recieved a one-year Curtin research grant funding.
+This project was part of the National Health and Medical Research Council Capacity Building Grant (ID 533 547) for Indigenous mental health research and also received a one year Curtin research grant funding.

-The project began in 2010 and is scheduled to be completed in 2011.
+The project began in 2010 and was scheduled to be completed in 2011.